syncfusion-content/maui-docs/MAUI/Cards/Events.md

 ## VisibleIndexChanged

-The [`VisibleIndexChanged`]() event occurs when the visible card index is changed.
-The argument contains the following information:
+The [`VisibleIndexChanged`]() event is triggered when the visible card index is changed.
+The associated argument contains the following information.

 * [`OldCard`]() - Gets the details of the previous card.